kernelmachine/utah/README.md

 [![Build Status](https://travis-ci.org/pegasos1/utah.svg?branch=master)](https://travis-ci.org/pegasos1/utah)

-**Utah** is a Rust crate for type-conscious tabular data manipulation with an expressive, functional interface.
+**Utah** is a Rust crate backed by [ndarray](https://github.com/bluss/rust-ndarray) for type-conscious tabular data manipulation with an expressive, functional interface.

 **Note**: This crate requires nightly for specialization to dataframes with `f64` data and `String` column/index labels.
 This will likely change in the future, as API stabilizes.